kamrulkonok/shopping_decision_agent/README.md

 3. The extension will automatically analyze reviews and display insights

 ## Scoring & Recommendation Logic

-The recommendation engine employs a multi-layered scoring methodology that synthesizes review quality, product value, and decision confidence.
-Each component is normalized to a 0-100 scale, with confidence represented as a decimal between 0 and 1.
-This design ensures recommendations are both data-driven and transparent.

 ### Overview of the Scoring Pipeline